paulschnetzer/next-js-ecommerce-store/README.md

 ## Setup instructions

 1. create a repo (cd in the folder where you want to save the projects, git clone https://github.com/paulschnetzer/next-js-ecommerce-store)
-2. install the necceery dependencies (npm install or yarn install)
+2. install the necessary dependencies (npm install or yarn install)
 3. Setup the database (having postgresSQL installed is a requirement)

-- open postgres in your commandline
+- open postgres in your command line
 - change the .env.example file in the Root directory to .env and choose replace the "XXXXXX" with your desired Username, Password and Database
 - type npm run migrate up or yarn migrate up to create the table and the coffee
-  - you can also replace the Array of Objects in the migrations\1602592297-addNewCoffeesIntoTable.js with items of your choice (please stick to the generall structure otherwise buggs could accour)
+  - you can also replace the Array of Objects in the migrations\1602592297-addNewCoffeesIntoTable.js with items of your choice (please stick to the generall structure otherwise bugs could occur)

 4. to run the application: type yarn dev in your terminal and go to the localhost that opens up